 The community direct Council through the consultative and election process.

 Legislative requirements mandate engagement with the community including involving Ngāi Tahu in decision making.

+Need is created by applicants seeking consent under the Resource Management Act 1991 or Building Act 2004.
 Appropriate engagement with the community ensures a greater awareness and understanding of regional issues, where the Council can make informed decisions.